Jayyr2040/Tic-Tac-Toe/README.md

 1. A `tic_tac_toe` directory with...
 	* `app.js`, `index.html` and `style.css`
-	* An uploaded photo of your wireframe design for the app (mobile and desktop design!)

 ## Technical Requirements
 1. Look back at the provided **MVP** to see what's **required** for this homework